 Keep track of the time the meter expires.
-Cities have dedicated employees that drive around in small vehicles giving tickets to cars parked on expired meter spots
+Cities have dedicated employees who drive around in small vehicles, giving tickets to cars parked on expired meter spots

-Finding a free parking spot on the street is not as difficult as you may think (even in the vicinity of popular attractions).
-Just avoid parking in areas painted red (restricted) or green (short time parking).
+Finding a free parking spot on the street is not as difficult as you may think (even near popular attractions).
+Just avoid parking in areas painted red (restricted) or green (short-time parking).
 Also, read the restrictions stated on street signs.
 These will tell you which days and hours to avoid.

-Cheaper parking maybe is available a couple of blocks away from an attraction.
+Cheaper parking may be available a couple of blocks away from an attraction.

 Make sure your parallel parking skills are up to date.
 You may need to park fast to avoid blocking a lane/street for an extended period of time.

 Be careful in covered parking structures.
-Spaces tend to be small and there are tons of obstacles (cones, bumps, columns) in the way.
+Spaces tend to be small and many obstacles (cones, bumps, columns) are in the way.

 Parking in Most Popular Places and Attractions

-Here is a short and sweet assessment on the parking situation of different spots around the city:
+Here is a short and sweet assessment of the parking situation in different spots around the city:

-- Venice Beach – easy parking, lots may be expensive on the beachfront, cheaper metered spots behind Abbot Kinney Boulevard and free spots on some parts of Venice and Washington Boulevards (but you a several blocks from the beach)
+- Venice Beach – Easy parking, lots may be expensive on the beachfront, cheaper metered spots are located behind Abbot Kinney Boulevard, and free spots on some parts of Venice and Washington Boulevards (but these are located several blocks from the beach)

-- Downtown Los Angeles – can be difficult and expensive to park in some areas during the week, things get cheaper and less expensive during the weekend, there are several good priced lots in Chinatown
+- Downtown Los Angeles – It can be difficult and expensive to park in some areas during the week, but things get cheaper and less expensive during the weekend.
+There are several good-priced lots in Chinatown

-- Beverly Hills – easy parking and public lots offer first 2 hours for free
+- Beverly Hills – Easy parking and public lots offer the first 2 hours for free

-- Griffith Observatory – difficult to park, using a ride-sharing service is advice
+- Griffith Observatory – Difficult to park; using a ride-sharing service or public transportation is advised

-Los Angeles has many public transportation options and those can work wonders for those who do not want to drive at all in the city.
+Los Angeles has many public transportation options that can work wonders for those who do not want to drive in the city.

-However, you want to take a close look at this option if you only have a couple of days in the cities.
-The options are there but they may burn your precious time.
+However, you want to look closely at this option if you only have a few days in the cities.
+The options are there, but they may burn your precious time.

 Uber and Lyft are great ways to get around Los Angeles.

 If your car malfunctions in the freeway, try to move to the emergency lane.
-Follow you rental car agency instructions or call 911 for assistance.
-Avoid getting out of the car, walking in the emergency lane or crossing the freeway (some people have done it with terrible consequences).
+Follow your rental car agency instructions or call 911 for assistance.
+Avoid getting out of the car, walking in the emergency lane, or crossing the freeway (some people have done it with terrible consequences).